Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

 Working Inside OS X Mavericks / OS X Yosemite / OS X El Capitan / macOS Sierra /macOS High Sierra.

+## You must disable the security SIP on your Mac or Hackintosh to use this App

 ## You need minimum (2 Gig USB) drive

 ## You need Blank SSD for Install macOS High Sierra